chensoft/libchen/README.md

 ### Method 1 - Via Source

 You can directly add the source code to your project, the `include` folder contains the headers, the `src` folder contains the source code.
-Don't add `sample ` and `test` folders, they are the test code.
+Don't add `test` folder, they are the test code.

 Please note that the `src/plat` folder contains some platform dependent code, if you use Unix-like os, just add the `src/plat/unix` folder, exclude others.
 If you use Windows, add the `src/plat/win` folder only.